Hiking the Zion Narrows: A Complete Guide

-On the drop down menu, you will see a list of all of the backcountry campsites that are available for advanced reservation, as well as the maximum group size in parenthesis for each campsite.
-Once you select the site, a three month calendar will pop up:
+On the drop-down menu, you will see a list of all of the backcountry campsites that are available for advanced reservation as well as the maximum group size in parenthesis for each campsite.
+Once you select a site, a two-month calendar will pop up:

-When we backpacked the Narrows, I was checking the reservation system the entire week before our trip and there were no permits available.
-However, the morning before we left for Zion, there was a cancellation for Site #7 in the Narrows, and I was able to score a last minute permit.
-So keep checking back, as things do open up.
+When we backpacked the Zion Narrows, I was checking the reservation system the entire week before our trip and there were no permits available.
+However, the morning before we left for Zion, there was a cancellation for Site #7 in the Narrows and I was able to score a last-minute permit.
+So keep checking back, as things do open up!

-If you are still unable to get a permit through a cancellation, there is still hope.
+If you are unable to get a permit through a cancellation, there is still hope.
 You’ll notice the drop-down menu on the online Wilderness Reservation System only lists Sites 1, 3, 5, 7, 9, and 12 as available for advanced reservations.

-- Campsite #6- Huge riverside rock for sun bathing and several nice swimming holes.
+- Campsite #6- Huge riverside rock for sunbathing and several nice swimming holes.